Here are our FAQs for the 2023 Season. Feel free to contact us with any other questions.

-Notice for the 2022 Season – Note regarding Historic Highway and Multnomah Falls Visitor Reservations: A new permit system will be in place for all most all of the 2022 season for visitors to the Columbia River Gorge Waterfalls and Multnomah Falls.
-All visitors using personal vehicles to access Multnomah Falls, Multnomah Falls Lodge and viewing areas will need a timed use permit, either from exit 31 off of I-84 or from the Historic Highway.
+Notice for the 2023 Season – Note regarding Historic Highway and Multnomah Falls Visitor Reservations: A new permit system will be in place for the 2023 season for visitors to the Columbia River Gorge Waterfalls and Multnomah Falls.
+The State and US Forest Service has not yet announced what the 2023 permit system.
+Avoid the confusion and uncertainly of the new permit system and book seats on the Waterfall Trolley.
+As a sample of what may be in store for 2023, the 2022 system was a follows: All visitors using personal vehicles to access Multnomah Falls, Multnomah Falls Lodge and viewing areas will need a timed use permit, either from exit 31 off of I-84 or from the Historic Highway.
 Additionally, all personal vehicles using the Historic Highway between exit 28 and 35 to access federal lands will need a permit from the US Forest Service.
 This seven-mile stretch of the Historic Highway includes most of what is considered the waterfall corridor and includes four of the waterfalls and the majority of the hiking trails.
 So, if you want to travel the Historic Highway and visit Multnomah Falls you will need two permits.
 One from the US Forest Service to travel the Highway and a Multnomah Falls Timed Reservation Ticket to visit Multnomah Falls.

 The good news is that your ticket on the Waterfall Trolley includes parking in our lot at Corbett and thus not having to deal with getting a reservation to travel the highway or trying to find a parking spot on the Historic Highway near any of the waterfalls including Multnomah Falls.
 Your Waterfall Trolley ticket also allows you to visit Multnomah Falls any time during the day, no need for a Timed Reservation Ticket.
 Avoid the hassle of one or two permits, the parking hassles and learn about the history and geography of the area by joining us on the Hop-On Hop-Off Gray Line Waterfall Trolley.
 No permits needed.